 Mindset is such an important part of who you are and can impact every area of your life.
 It’s also one of the few things that you have complete control over.
 Start small: Take these tips one or two at a time and apply them to your goal and the progress you’re making.
 Slowly integrate them into your goal plan.
 Set aside time every week to evaluate what’s working, what’s not, and what you need to adjust.
 By taking these steps, you’ll be well on your way to building a Growth Mindset for your goal and your life.

-Abby Keenan is a certified mental performance consultant located in Atlanta, GA.
+Abby Keenan is a mental performance coach located in Atlanta, GA.
 She specializes in mentally preparing athletes to perform at their best when it matters most.
-To work with Abby on your goals and growth mindset, visit intrepidperformance.com/contact.
+To work with Abby on your goals and growth mindset, contact us to get started.